How to approach a school budget

 2. Prepare trading accounts for all traded activities

-Lettings, Uniform, Swimming etc. Trips – use a profit/loss sheet to ensure all costs are covered in the price advised to parents/carers.
+Trips – use a profit/loss sheet to ensure all costs are covered in price advised to parents/carers.

 4. Calculate staff costs

-Use the current staff level as a base data version.
-Meet with the headteacher to discuss any changes to staff contracts; that way, you can calculate the different scenarios and advise on the changes to costs.
+Use current staff level as a base data version.
+Meet with the headteacher/CEO (MATs) to discuss any changes to staff contracts, that way you can calculate the different scenarios and advise on the changes to costs.

 5. Estimate known expenditure

-Annual contracts/subscriptions; utilities (fuel, water, telephones/broadband); Insurance.
-Use historical data and add an inflationary percentage.
+Use historic data and add an inflationary percentage.

-Budget holders/subject leaders look at what new resources they need to effectively deliver the curriculum and submit a list to the headteacher, who then reviews and prioritises the budget allocation according to the SDP, pupil attainment levels and latest Ofsted reports.
+Budget holders/subject leaders look at what new resources they need to effectively deliver the curriculum and submit a list to the headteacher/CFO (MATs), who then review and prioritise the budget allocation according to the SDP, pupil attainment levels and latest OFSTED reports.

 9. Capital – DFC grant

 Consider how this will be used and whether any revenue contribution will be needed towards capital projects.
-If you have any Additional Schools Capital Funding 22/23 (Energy Efficiency Grant) left, remember that 24/25 is the final year for spending.
+If you have any Additional Schools Capital Funding 22/23 (Energy Efficiency Grant) left, remember this must be spent by 31st March 2025.

-Kim highlights that collaboration is the key to good budgeting, with all parties communicating and working together: headteacher + governors/trustees + finance staff.
+Collaboration is the key to good budgeting with all parties communicating and working together – Headteacher + Governors/trustees + CFO(MATs) + finance staff.

 Beyond the numbers: Other key factors in setting school budgets